 Before a representative can be appointed to divide the estate, you have to look at your loved one’s documents.
 This can include their Last Will and Testament, funeral instructions, and any important financial documents that you may need.

 Appoint a Representative

 When going through the probate court, the court must appoint an agent to divide the estate.
 Sometimes there is a person your loved one had in mind.
 Otherwise, the court can appoint someone qualified.

 After you determine what assets your loved one had, you must pay final bills, taxes, and any debtors that may have claims to certain parts of the estate.
 If you have any problems distributing the estate, you can discuss the issue with your estate planning attorney.

 After all the bills have been paid, you can distribute the amount in the will to the beneficiaries.
 If you believe that you have not received the full amount you are entitled to, you need to talk to an attorney as soon as possible.
 Sometimes this process can take several months or even years depending on the particular circumstances in the will.

 If a loved one has died and named you in their will, you need to contact an attorney to assist you.
-Call the Lucé Evans Law Firm at 972-632-1300 to schedule your consultation with our experienced estate attorneys.
+Contact the Lucé Evans Law Firm or call (972) 632-1300 to schedule your consultation with our experienced estate attorneys.